 Views may be created with dmSQL or the JDBA Tool.
 A view is defined by a name together with a query that references tables or other views.
-The query that defines a view cannot contain the ORDER BY clause or UNION operator.

-A user can specify a list of column names for a view.
-If the user does not specify the column names, the view will inherit the column names of the underlying tables.
+Users can specify a list of column names for a view.
+If column names are not specified, the view will inherit column names from the underlying tables.